-In accordance with the guidelines above, the sending dispatch office is responsible for initiating a flight schedule form.
+In accordance with the guidelines above, agency flight plans are the responsibility of the pilot/manager, to be distributed through the originating dispatch office, and are documented on an Aircraft Flight Request/Schedule.
 This should occur before the aircraft begins flight.
-Dispatch offices should communicate with pilots and/or flight managers to coordinate the completion of a flight schedule form as accurately as possible.
-The type of flight plan must be documented as this information is critical for initiating search and rescue actions.
-Once the flight schedule form is created by the sending office, it must be faxed to GBCC.
-If the GBCC is the hiring/sending office, a form will be created and faxed to the receiving dispatch office.
-The GBCC will fax the form to all the affected dispatch offices when Agency Flight Plans are filed.
-The form will be faxed to the NICC by the GBCC for those flights leaving the geographic area.
+Pilots/managers should communicate with dispatch to coordinate the completion of a flight schedule form as accurately as possible.
+The type of flight plan must be documented, as this information is critical for initiating search and rescue actions.
+Once the sending office has the flight schedule form, it must be emailed/faxed to GBCC.
+If the GBCC is the hiring/sending office, a form will be created and emailed/faxed to the receiving dispatch office.
+The GBCC will email/fax the form to all the affected dispatch offices when Agency Flight Plans are filed.
+The form will be emailed/faxed to the NICC by the GBCC for those flights leaving the geographic area.